atiktadvi/kognitiminds_task1/README.md

-# kognitiminds_task1
+# Task 1: Website Audit

-Website Audit Report (Task 1) for KOGNITI MINDS Internship
+This repository contains the Website Audit report for hostinger.com/in as part of KOGNITI MINDS Internship.

+## Contents
+- Task_1.pdf : Step-wise screenshots and observations